How to Write a Cover Letter With No Experience (With Examples)

 You might not have much career experience.
 But you can still feel confident as you write a cover letter for your next job.
 Let the relevant skills, education, or life experience you do have speak for yourself.

-Teal's AI Resume Builder includes a Cover Letter Generator so you can craft multiple, customized versions of your cover letter, each one tailored to the specific job description.
+If you want to skip the steps, our AI resume creator includes a Cover Letter Generator so you can craft multiple, customized versions of your cover letter, each one tailored to the specific job description.

 Take the first step towards making a great impression with customized, aligned cover letters.